Biggest winners and losers in the blockbuster Fox-Dominion settlement

 The $787.5 million payout from Fox is about half what Dominion initially demanded, but still far more than the $80 million the company was valued at when private equity group Staple Street Capital bought a controlling stake in the company in 2018, according to a filing during the case.

-And it’s multiples higher than Dominion’s annual revenue, which was estimated at about $100 million last year, per data provider Pitchbook.
+And it’s multiple times higher than Dominion’s annual revenue, which was estimated at about $100 million last year, per data provider Pitchbook.

 For comparison, a recent Fox Corporation filing showed the company had about $4.1 billion “of cash and cash equivalents” at the end of 2022, according to a recent The New York Times report.